 I’ve come to really trust the quality of all the products I get from Small Pet Select and cannot recommend them enough.
-I’ve partnered with them to give you 15% off your order (if you use this link) so you can have a chance to check them out too!
+I’ve partnered with them to give you 15% off your order if you use the code BUNNYLADY at checkout!

 This is a way to make a safe place for your rabbit to dig to her little hearts content without destroying your home.
 Just find a box that your rabbit can fit into (could be plastic or cardboard, whatever you have available), and fill it with fun toys for your rabbit.

 You could use crumpled up or shredded paper, some of their wooden chew toys, some toilet paper rolls, etc. Then hide some treats in the box to encourage your rabbit to dig in the box instead of your carpet.
 You’ll want to make sure you refresh the toys and treats in the box every now and then, but this is a happy way for your rabbit to partake in her natural behavior without hurting your house.